TracerBench/tracerbench/README.md

 # Ambient Noise

-When running a TracerBench recording command its exceptionally important to reduce ambient noise that could negatively impact the reliability of the test results.
+When running a TracerBench recording command (eg `tracerbench compare`) its exceptionally important to reduce ambient noise that could negatively impact the reliability of the test results.
 TL;DR don't just jump into leveraging TracerBench without first performing [Mitigating Ambient Noise](https://github.com/TracerBench/tracerbench/blob/master/NOISE_MITIGATION.md)

 ### Testing Ambient Noise

 Assuming the pre-req mitigations above are complete, to test the ambient noise of your environment you can run and measure a few A/A tests.
 For example the control against the control.
-The results of which should all be near identical with no significant result and low variance.
+The results of which should all be near identical with no significant result, low variance and a narrow confidence interval range.

 ---